sisittu99/sisittu99/README.md

 # HI THERE
 - 👋 I’m @sisittu99
 - 👀 I’m interested in bASS
-- 🌱 I’m currently learning C++ and Flutter
+- 🌱 I’m currently learning C++
-- 🌳 I've worked on projects in C and Python
+- 🌳 I've worked on projects in C, Flutter and Python
 - 💞️ I’m looking to collaborate on 42Roma projects and stuff
-- 📫 How to reach me: by bus (lovin Cotral)
+- 📫 How to reach me: by bus (lovin' Cotral)

 ![Profile views counter](https://komarev.com/ghpvc/?username=sisittu99&&style=flat-square)
 <!---